EARTH-TONED BEET AND CARROT SOUP

 - Make It Creamy: Blend with 1 tablespoon coconut milk or almond cream for extra richness.

-- Boost Protein: Add ¼ cup cooked red lentils before simmering and blend.
+- Boost Protein: Add ¼ cup cooked red lentils before simmering and blending.

 - Spice It Up: A pinch of ground cumin or smoked paprika adds warmth and depth.